civictechindex/CTI-website-backend/README.md

 python manage.py runserver
 ```

-- After succesful execution of either of the above two steps -> Docker or pip
+### After succesful execution of either of the above two steps -> Docker or pip
 - Navigate to the Django Administration Page http://127.0.0.1:8000/admin/
-    - Login using in superuser credentials
+- Login using superuser credentials